 What are oracles?

-Basically, oracles send data from the outside world, such as retail payments, price feeds, and weather data, to a blockchain.
-Thereafter, a smart contract on the blockchain utilizes the data, typically to determine whether to carry out the conditions or not.
+Oracles send outside-world data, such as retail payments, price feeds, and weather data, to a blockchain.
+Thereafter, a smart contract on the blockchain typically utilizes the data to determine whether or not to carry out a set of conditions.

-When the event occurs, how does the smart contract figure who the winner is?
+When the event occurs, how does the smart contract figure out who is the winner?
 This is where oracles come in.
-They read accurate event results outside of blockchain and report them to the on-chain, ensuring security and reliability of the data.
+They read accurate event results outside of the blockchain and report them on-chain.

 Oracles form the basis of Chainlink, and it’s more of a complex oracle itself that functions as a data feed based on predetermined conditions.
 For example, DeFi systems like AAVE and Synthetix employ Chainlink data feed oracles to get accurate real-world prediction markets in their smart contracts.